 Students must be in good academic standing (not on probation) and have the permission of their degree program to hold an assistantship.
 In addition, they cannot exceed their program's limitation on the number of hours to be worked.
 Students must be eligible to work in the United States and cannot exceed any hourly limitations placed on them by a visa.
-All graduate assistants must meet their college or school's required minimum enrollment for students with assistantships.
+All graduate assistants must meet the university's required minimum enrollment for students with assistantships (see Section 10 below).